Implementing AES in Go

 —Comment in Unix kernel source, quoted in “Lions’ Commentary on Unix”

-In the previous post, we talked about how AES works, at a functional level.
-Essentially, it uses a key to obscure the plaintext using both confusion (substituting one byte for another) and diffusion (shuffling bytes around within a block).
+AES is a powerful encryption algorithm that scrambles your text upside down, backwards, sideways, and inside out.
+It uses a key to encrypt the plaintext using two different, but complementary, kinds of changes: confusion (substituting one byte for another), and diffusion (shuffling bytes around within a block).

 Getting ready to rumble